 Once you’ve signed up, you will land on a clean and simple to navigate page.
 The first section is the Welcome (read this first page) and the next section give you the opportunity to download the course workbook.
 On this page you will find a scroll-able version of the workbook with the download link at the bottom of the page.

-I find the workbook very useful as it gives a basic summary and clear instruction regarding to the activity that needs to be completed relating to the course.
+I find the workbook especially useful as it gives a basic summary and clear instruction regarding to the activity that needs to be completed relating to the course.
 After completing the workbook, you will have your blog name, niche and ideal reader identified.
 It will also help you determine what you are currently spending your time on if you are not sure how you are going to find the time for blogging.
-The last 2 activities helps you to create a Instagram plan and a way of keeping track of your affiliate programs.
+The last 2 activities help you to create a Instagram plan and a way of keeping track of your affiliate programs.

-The course cover the following major areas:
+The course covers the following major areas:

 1.My blogging story